paulinemarg/myFlix-backend/README.md

 # About

-This is the server-side component of [myFlix-client](https://github.com/paulinemarg/myFlix-client).
+This is the server-side component of a movie web app called [myFlix](https://github.com/paulinemarg/myFlix-client).
 The web application provide users with access to information about different movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.

 # API Documentation